Moscow travel guide

 Bolshoi Opera and Ballet Theatre

 Moscow's oldest and most famous theatre, the Bolshoi, dates from 1824 and is home to world-renowned opera and ballet companies.
 Completely rebuilt after a fire in 1856, the grand building is a masterpiece of Russian neoclassicism, including an eight-columned entrance porch topped by the horse-drawn chariot of Apollo, patron of the arts.
 The glittering five-tiered interior is richly adorned with red velvet furnishings, ornate gold detailing and chandeliers, and the size of the auditorium makes it one of the largest theatres in the world.
-The Bolshoi Theatre has hosted some of the world's most celebrated premieres, including Swan Lake, Spartacus, and concerts by Richard Wagner, and an evening performance at the Bolshoi Opera and Ballet Theatre constitutes one of Moscow's best nights out.
+The Bolshoi Theatre has hosted some of the world's most celebrated premieres, including Swan Lake, Spartacus, and concerts by Richard Wagner, - attending an evening performance at the Bolshoi Opera and Ballet Theatre constitutes one of Moscow's best nights out.

-Transport: Metro stop Teatralnaya
+Transport: Metro stop Teatralnaya.

 The Tretyakov Gallery houses some of the great masterpieces of traditional Russian art from before the Revolution and has the world's finest collection of Russian icons from the 11th to the 17th-centuries.
 The gallery's collection of paintings, graphics and sculptures covers Russian art from the 18th to the 20th century.
 The gallery was named after its founder, Pavel Tretyakov, an art collector who donated about 2,000 works of art from his private collection to the city of Moscow, forming the basis of the collection to which state acquisitions were later added.
 He also donated his own house, which became the original site of the art gallery.
 Two separate buildings at different locations house the works selected for display.